-Connect to nature while developing your outdoor adventure skills in our local national parks on 3 x 3-day expeditions, learning about conservation & biodiversity management to protect these taonga.
+Connect to nature while developing your outdoor adventure skills in our local national parks, learning about conservation & biodiversity management to protect these taonga.

 The Kaitiaki Leadership Programme will build your adventure skills and conservation knowledge, from both Western and te āo Māori perspectives, across 9 days of multi-activity expeditions.
 Activities can vary depending on the time of year and weather conditions.
-Your programme could include a mixture of sea-kayaking, tramping, rock climbing or caving.
 There will also be the opportunity to contribute to existing conservation projects.
+A focus of this programme will be on conservation, including predator trapping and control.

-The course will provide you with skills in bush survival, navigation and cooking in the outdoors.
-You will explore the wilderness of Te Tau Ihu – Top of the South Island, a perfect platform to build up your outdoors expertise and understanding of kaitiakitanga principles in environmental management of these sites.
+The course will provide you with skills required for active conservation work including bush survival, navigation and cooking in the outdoors.
+You will explore the wilderness of Te Tau Ihu – Top of the South Island, a perfect platform to build up your conservation awareness and understanding of kaitiakitanga principles in environmental management of these sites.

 Students will have the opportunity to achieve academic learning objectives that contribute to their National Certificate of Education Achievement (NCEA) and develop crucial personal and social development skills.